 In most cases, you’ll be able to explain your prices to your potential clients..

-Occasionally, you might run into an impossible potential client.
+However, you might occasionally run into an impossible potential client.
 You’ve tried to compromise, but they just won’t budge.
 They may be looking for a bid at a price you can’t provide for the services they want.

-Questions you should ask yourself before you bid to your potential client:
+Take a look at a few questions you should ask yourself before you to a potential commercial cleaning client...

 We’ve all been there.
-Some clients will leave when the annual contract is up.
+Some clients will leave when the annual commercial cleaning contract is up.
 Other clients will leave before the contract is up.

 When you inevitably lose a client, be POLITE.